Tiferet Yisrael Synagogue: Destruction

 An Arab Legion soldier surveys the synagogue after the demolition of a side wall, May 21, 1948.

 Ruins of the synagogue with bricked-in entrance arches, 1967.

 Modern-day ruin and reconstruction plans

-Following the Six-Day War, the decision was made to leave the ruins of the synagogue as they were.
-Only its western wall remains.
-In 2010, at the dedication of the reconstructed Hurva Synagogue, also destroyed in 1948, plans were announced by the same donors who sponsored the Hurva rebuilding, to rebuild the Tiferet Yisrael Synagogue as well.
+Following the Six-Day War, a decision was made to leave the ruins of the synagogue as they were.
+Only its western wall remained.
+In 2010, as the Hurva Synagogue, also destroyed in 1948, was nearing completion, a Florida lawyer Brian Sherr announced his intention to realize his lifelong dream to rebuild the Tiferet Yisrael Synagogue as well.
+He established the American Friends of the Old City to raise funds for Tiferet Israel's reconstruction in collaboration with Keren Hayesod.

-In November 2012, the Jerusalem municipality approved a plan to rebuild the synagogue.
-Funding would come from an anonymous donor.
-As of June 2023, the exterior structure was completed, with work remaining on the interior.
+In November 2012, the Jerusalem municipality approved the plan to rebuild the synagogue.
+Tiferet Israel would be rebuilt as the three story building with the iconic dome on top just it looked when it was originally inaugurated in 1872.
+As of May 2025, its construction has been completed, yet its opening has been delayed by opposition within Israel's Coalition Government to transfer control of Tiferet Israel to the Chasidim and Haredi Jewish authorities who were its original founders.